-Figure 6.2.2 PRIMER Multi-dimensional scaling (MDS) plot of sponge morphology data averaged to site and year 1995 - 2017.
+Figure 6.2.2 PRIMER Multi-dimensional scaling (MDS) plot of sponge morphology data averaged to site and year 1995 - 2018.

-The sites in Figure 6.2.2 with a solid colour fill are the TRK transects, the rest of the sites are spread around the MCZ (see section 5 map).
+The sites in Figure 6.2.2 with a solid colour fill are the Thorn Rock (TRK) transects, the rest of the sites are spread around the MCZ (see section 5 map).
 In all years, the TRK transects separate out from the rest of the MCZ.
-To test if this separation is significant the data was labelled with "TRK" or "MCZ" and a factor "Area" given to all sites (Figure 6.2.3).
+To test if this separation is significant the data were labelled with "TRK" or "MCZ" (Figure 6.2.3).

-Figure 6.2.3 PRIMER Multi-dimensional scaling (MDS) plot of sponge morphology data labelled with "TRK" or "MCZ" and a factor "Area" given to all sites.
+Figure 6.2.3 PRIMER Multi-dimensional scaling (MDS) plot of sponge morphology data labelled with "TRK" or "MCZ".